 Coronavirus toll at 1100 GMT Thursday

-PARIS: The novel coronavirus has killed at least 1,806,072 people since the outbreak emerged in China last December, according to an AFP tally from official sources at 1100 GMT on Thursday.
+PARIS: The novel coronavirus has killed at least 1,818,946 people since the outbreak emerged in China last December, according to a tally from official sources compiled by AFP at 1100 GMT on Thursday.

-These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluation by statistical organisations, as has happened in Russia, Spain and Britain.
+These figures are based on daily tolls provided by health authorities in each country and excludes later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

+On Thursday, 13,629 new deaths and 728,621 new cases were recorded worldwide.
+Based on latest reports, the countries with the most new deaths were the United States with 3,426 new deaths, followed by Brazil with 1,074 and the United Kingdom with 964.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.